diegov-au/XPConnect/README.md

 XPConnect features improved performance, tailored offsets for Sim-Avionics and a functional wide client.
 The software may be buggy and milage may vary.

-Installation: Install the win.xpl plugin file in X-Plane 11\Resources\plugins\XPConnect.
+Installation: Install the win.xpl plugin file in an X-Plane 11\Resources\plugins\XPConnect folder.
 A wideclient emulator is available as XPConnectClient.exe.
 Ensure you modify the XPConnectClient.ini file to point to the X-Plane "server".

 Please refer to the XPConnect_notes.txt for tips